ferrarijh/android-study-login-aws/README.md

 # android-study-login-volley-aws
-Simple login app with network connection using volley with AWS EC2 and RDS mysql.
+Comprehensive project practiced with AWS EC2 ubuntu, RDS mysql, php and android.
+App showcases simple login function with network connection using volley with AWS EC2 and RDS mysql.
 Apache server on EC2 with login.php and register.php is connected with RDS.

 ## Demo
 <div>